 It’s also reported that this error is faced when we are try to open Excel or Word documents as well.

 To fix that issue we have to change Dynamic Data Exchange or DDE setting.
+But first create a system restore point before proceeding.

 In Excel 2010: